ashleefv/DKD_CaseStudy_SemNet2/README.md

 * edge_rule.sif This file maps the positive (+1) or negative (-1) regulatory relation between interacting proteins as provided in interaction.sif.

 ## Recommended Supplementary Packages
+* [SemNet 2.0](https://github.com/pathology-dynamics/semnet-2) is a group of modules for working with semantic networks, specifically those built using the Semantic MEDLINE Database (SemMedDB) repository of semantic predications.
 * [Cytoscape](https://cytoscape.org/) is an open source software platform for visualizing complex networks and integrating these with any type of attribute data.

 ## Acknowledgements
+This work was supported by National Institutes of Health grant R35GM133763 to ANFV, National Science Foundation grant 2133411 to ANFV, National Science Foundation CAREER grant 1944247 to C.M, National Institute of Health grant U19-AG056169 sub-award to C.M., and by the Chan Zuckerberg Initiative under grant 253558 to C.M., and the University at Buffalo.